Understanding the role of a female Financial Planner

 Creating and managing a budget is essential for financial stability.
 A practical approach is to automate savings and expenditures wherever possible.
 This includes setting up direct debits for bills, savings, and investments to ensure consistent financial management.

-Many people underestimate their monthly spending.
-It's common for individuals to think they are saving a certain amount, only to discover they are spending significantly more than anticipated.
+Many people underestimate their monthly spending. it is common for individuals to think they are saving a certain amount, only to discover they are spending significantly more than anticipated.
 Tracking expenses and comparing them against income can reveal spending habits that need to be adjusted.

 Investing early: Key to wealth building